Bluebird Motel Machias Maine 866-375-0117

 Lighthouses/Light Stations

-Littler River Lighthouse – Cutler, Maine
+Little River Lighthouse – Cutler, Maine

 The first lighthouse at Little River was built in 1847.
 It was a stone tower attached to a granite keeper's house.
 In 1876 the stone tower was torn down and replaced with a cast iron tower (brick lined), which still stands today.
-2015 Open House dates and additional information can be found at their website. website
+2015 Open House dates and additional information can be found at their website.

 West Quoddy Head Lighthouse – Lubec, Maine

 Come visit the Lighthouse and Visitor Center, where you can experience the world of the lighthouse keeper through educational displays linking the lighthouse, the community of Lubec and the maritime world.
-(207) 733-2180 website

 East Quoddy Head (Head Harbor) Lighthouse – Campobello Island, New Brunswick, Canada